Occupational Safety and Health

 Prevention of Slips, Trips, and Falls

-• We use IT tools to measure each person’s physical traits and make their risk of falling visible.
+We use IT tools to measure each person’s physical traits and visualize their risk of falling.

 StA2BLE™ is a registered trademark of UNTRACKED Corporation.